frankstepanski/node-express-course/week3/readme.md

 **app.js:**

-We want to export the Express instance so that we can use it in our server.js file.
+We want to export our [Express application - app](https://expressjs.com/en/5x/api.html#app) so that we can use it in our server.js file.
 We will use module.exports to export the Express instance.

 ```
 const express = require("express);